gazebosim/docs/garden/install_ubuntu.md

 All libraries should be ready to use and the `gz sim` app ready to be executed.

-Head back to the [Getting started](/docs/all/getstarted) page to start using Ignition!
+Head back to the [Getting started](/docs/all/getstarted) page to start using Gazebo!

 ## Uninstalling binary install

-If you need to uninstall Ignition or switch to a source-based install once you have already installed the library from binaries, run the following command:
+If you need to uninstall Gazebo or switch to a source-based install once you have already installed the library from binaries, run the following command:

 ```bash